G

 Before you pay for any Profound alternative, rule out the failure that no tracker will warn you about: a page the AI engines cannot fetch.
 A blocked crawler or a JavaScript-only render produces the exact same zero as weak content, and a share-of-voice dashboard cannot tell the two apart.

-geotoolbox's free AI search scan checks whether the major AI crawlers can reach and render your pages, in under a minute.
+geotoolbox's free Agent Readiness scan checks whether the major AI crawlers can reach and render your pages.
 Start there, fix anything it flags, then choose a tracker for the job you actually need.
 The cheapest alternative is the problem you avoid paying to measure.

 Sources